rapyuta-robotics/rapyuta-io-docs/hugo/content/core-concepts/deployments.md

   both **on-failure** and **always** policies (if selected) are not applied unless the device is rebooted.

+For a deployment running on a device, the variable **Restart Count** (on the deployment details page) represents the number of times the deployment has restarted due to rebooting of the device or restarting of deployment components.

 ## Shell access
 rapyuta.io lets you **SSH** into the environment of a running executable.
 On the **Shell Access** tab, click **SSH**.